enr24/Data-Science-Academic-Projects/Machine Learning Labs and Projects/Readme.md

 # Lab 3
 Worked with data on Credit Card holders.
 Learned to work with the K-nearest neightbors model, and determined how many K's yielded the most optimal model.
 # Lab 4
-Worked with data on houses in Ames to predict how much will cost and what factors influence the selling price.
+Worked with data on houses in Ames to predict how much a house will cost and what factors influence the selling price.
 Also worked with data on White Wine to see what factors into a wine being deemed high quality.
-Wroked with Lasso, Ridge, and Splie Model and hwo to determine which one was more accurate and which one's are considered a better fit.
+Learned about the Lasso, Ridge, and Splie Model and hwo to determine which one was more accurate and which one's are considered a better fit.
+# Lab 5
+Worked with data on houses in Ames to predict how much a house will cost and what factors influence the selling price.
+Learned about Mars Model, Target and Featured Engineering.
+# Lab 6
+Worked with data on glass found at crimes scenes.
+The goal is to try to identiy they type of glass at a crime scene.
+Learned about Classififcation Trees and Random Forests.